SwiftQueue: Optimizing Low-Latency Applications with Swift Packet Queuing: Discussion and Limitations

+\textbf{\name for applications beyond L4S queue selection} Currently L4S is chosen as an application as its \emph{static flow-level queue assignment} architecture can significantly benefit from a latency prediction model like \name, in order to meet its low-latency targets.
+In addition, \name currently performs queue selection but does not modify the sender's TCP CC algorithm (L4S currently is limited to work with DCTCP/TCP Prague only).

+We hope to inspire more research to optimize latency prediction and CC jointly.
+We see the potential to use the predictor to develop new proactive CC algorithms, which adapt to real-time network conditions beyond rule-based algorithms.
+We also envision future research with \name to extend to more applications like video-streaming, which can benefit from real-time network latency predictions for smoother use Quality-of-Experience.

-\tightsection{Limitations} \mypara{Excessively delayed ACKs, high traffic volume} If preceding ACKs are excessively delayed (\eg due to a high network propagation delay), \name cannot predict the next latency values accurately as it will not have enough past latency values to do so.
-Similarly, if the number of concurrent flows scales to $1000$s, the inter-packet interactions will become too complex for current \name's Transformer to model.
+\textbf{Excessively delayed ACKs, high traffic volume} If preceding ACKs are excessively delayed (\eg due to a high network propagation delay), \name cannot predict the next latency values accurately as it will not have enough past latency values to do so.
+If such a situation is detected (\eg using timeout windows), one solution for \name might be to fall back to default L4S queue selection.
+Similarly, if the number of concurrent flows significantly scales up (\eg beyond $10000$s), the current \name Transformer architecture may also need to be scaled up to handle more complex inter-packet interactions.

-\mypara{High link bandwidth, hardware requirement} \name currently needs a GPU, albeit a cheap one (\S\ref{sec:implementation}), for low inference speed, and a higher-end GPU will be needed to make in-time prediction for ultra-high bandwidth (\eg 10s of Gbps links in a datacenter).
-To move beyond L4S at consumer-degree ISPs, more research is needed.
+\textbf{GPU hardware requirement and costs} \name currently needs a GPU, albeit a cheap one (\S\ref{sec:implementation}), for low inference speed and may need a higher-end GPU to make in-time prediction for ultra-high bandwidth (\eg 10s of Gbps links).
+Running inference on GPUs does have additional costs and more research is needed to make \name go beyond L4S applications at consumer-degree ISPs, which has been the focus of this paper.

-\mypara{Joint \name-CC optimization} \name performs queue selection but does not modify the sender's TCP CC algorithm (because L4S currently only supports one CC logic). \name's latency predictor may not generalize well to a new CC algorithm.
-We hope to inspire more research to optimize \name and CC jointly.
+One method we envision for reducing GPU costs is integration with recent outcomes on network FPGA and hardware research which allows running ML models and making predictions at line-rate on low cost hardware~\cite{taurus, pegasus}.
+We leave the integration of \name with hardware beyond GPUs for future work.

-In short, \name, as a first step, may not provide packet-level prediction and queue selection capabilities {\em universally across all networks}.
-Yet, it opens up new avenues of research for better Transformer-based packet-level analysis.
+Overall, while \name, as a first step, may not provide packet-level prediction and queue selection capabilities {\em universally across all networks}, it opens up new avenues of research for better Transformer-based packet-level analysis and optimizing more applications to benefit from it.